Charlie9009/CI_PP2_UPM/README.md

 5. As a user I want to see how much time has passed in real-time while playing.
 6. As a user I want to be able to see the amount of moves I have made.
 12. As a user I want a reset button if I want to reset the game.
+21. I want the user to get feedback on how much time has passed in the game and how many moves have been made.
 <hr>

 * **Game area**